graphql-markdown/graphql-markdown/CONTRIBUTING.md

 > We are using a monorepo, so you might want to [read about monorepo](https://monorepo.tools/) before jumping into the code.

-The code base is full Javascript using NodeJS, and Jest for tests.
+The code base is full TypeScript using NodeJS, and Jest for tests.
 The codebase can seem a bit messy, so start by reading the section [coding style](#coding-style).

 When making your changes, remember to check your code by running:

+- `npm run ts:check` checks that the code is TS compliant
-- `npm run lint` checks that the code respects Javascript standards
+- `npm run lint` checks that the code respects coding standards
-- `npm test -ws` runs the test suites
+- `npm test` runs the test suites

 When you are ready, you should then run the full checks with `earthly +all`.

-> Note that `npm run lint` and `npm test -ws` will be automatically triggered when committing code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.
+> Note that `npm run ts:check`, `npm run lint` and `npm test` will be automatically triggered when committing code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.

 ### Committing changes